 For one calendar month following its receipt, cash paid by a recognized medical or social services program is not a resource provided the cash is not income and not repayment for a bill already paid.

-For representation before the VA, ERBC refers to Servaes Consulting Group, LLC so you can be assisted by a VA Accredited Agent or Attorney.
+For representation before the VA, ERBC refers to Servaes Consulting Group, LLC so you can be assisted by a VA Accredited Agent.

 Neither Elder Resource Benefits Consulting nor the Servaes Consulting Group, LLC is affiliated with the Department of Veterans Affairs or any other government agency.
 Elder Resource Benefits Consulting and the Servaes Consulting Group, LLC are not Veterans Services Organizations.